-Both the M10 and the A77 II are recent models that are part of the current product line-up.
-The A77 II replaced the earlier Sony A77, while the M10 followed on from the Leica M Typ 262.
+Both the M10 and the A77 II have been discontinued, but can regularly be found used on ebay.
+The M10 was replaced by the Leica M11, while the A77 II does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So how do things add up?
 Is the Leica M10 better than the Sony A77 II or vice versa?
 The listing below highlights the relative strengths of the two models.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.